frozenjava/RobotSimulator/README.md

 This will return an instance of Robot.

-Robot has the following messages:
+Robot has the following methods:

 ```
     move_up(units)